MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-B-Acquisition-Planning/part-212-Acquisition-Commercial-Products-Commercial-Services/subpart-212.3-Solicitation-Provisions-Contract-Clauses-Acquisition-Commercial-Products-Commercial-Services/section-212.301.md

 (NN) Use the clause at 252.225-7062, Restriction on Acquisition of Large Medium-Speed Diesel Engines, as prescribed in 225.7010-5, to comply with 10 U.S.C.
 4864.

-(x) *Part 226—Other Socioeconomic Programs.* (A) Use the clause at 252.226-7001, Utilization of Indian Organizations, Indian-Owned Economic Enterprises, and Native Hawaiian Small Business Concerns, as prescribed in 226.104, to comply with section 8021 of Pub.
+(xi) *Part 226—Other Socioeconomic Programs.* (A) Use the clause at 252.226-7001, Utilization of Indian Organizations, Indian-Owned Economic Enterprises, and Native Hawaiian Small Business Concerns, as prescribed in 226.104, to comply with section 8021 of Pub.
 L. 107-248 and similar sections in subsequent DoD appropriations acts.

 (B) Use the provision at 252.226-7002, Representation for Demonstration Project for Contractors Employing Persons with Disabilities, as prescribed in 226.7203.

-(xi) *Part 227—Patents, Data, and Copyrights.* (A) Use the clause at 252.227-7013, Rights in Technical Data-Other Than Commercial Products and Commercial Services, as prescribed in 227.7103-6(a).
+(xii) *Part 227—Patents, Data, and Copyrights.* (A) Use the clause at 252.227-7013, Rights in Technical Data-Other Than Commercial Products and Commercial Services, as prescribed in 227.7103-6(a).
 Use the clause with its Alternate I as prescribed in 227.7103-6(b)(1).
 Use the clause with its Alternate II as prescribed in 227.7103-6(b)(2), to comply with 10 U.S.C.
 8687 and 17 U.S.C.
 1301, *et seq.*

 (B) Use the clause at 252.227-7015, Technical Data-Commercial Products and Commercial Services, as prescribed in 227.7102-4(a)(1), to comply with 10 U.S.C.
 3772(a).
 Use the clause with its Alternate I as prescribed in 227.7102-4(a)(2), to comply with 10 U.S.C.
 8687 and 17 U.S.C.
 1301, *et seq.*

 (C) Use the clause at 252.227-7037, Validation of Restrictive Markings on Technical Data, as prescribed in 227.7102-4(c).

-(xii) *Part 229—Taxes.* Use the clause at 252.229-7014, Full Exemption from Two-Percent Excise Tax on Certain Foreign Procurements, as prescribed at 229.402-70, to comply with 26 U.S.C.
+(xiii) *Part 229—Taxes.* Use the clause at 252.229-7014, Full Exemption from Two-Percent Excise Tax on Certain Foreign Procurements, as prescribed at 229.402-70, to comply with 26 U.S.C.
 5000C.

-(xiii) *Part 232—Contract Financing.* (A) Use the clause at 252.232-7003, Electronic Submission of Payment Requests and Receiving Reports, as prescribed in 232.7004, to comply with 10 U.S.C.
+(xiv) *Part 232—Contract Financing.* (A) Use the clause at 252.232-7003, Electronic Submission of Payment Requests and Receiving Reports, as prescribed in 232.7004, to comply with 10 U.S.C.
 4601.

 (B) Use the clause at 252.232-7006, Wide Area WorkFlow Payment Instructions, as prescribed in 232.7004(b).